General Dynamics F-111 Aardvark: Weapons bay

-The F-111 featured an internal weapons bay that could carry bombs, a removable 20 mm M61 cannon or auxiliary fuel tanks.
+The F-111 featured an internal weapons bay that could carry bombs, a removable 20 mm M61 cannon, or auxiliary fuel tanks.
 For bombs, the bay could hold two 750 lb (340 kg) M117 conventional bombs, one nuclear bomb, or practice bombs.
 The F-111B for the US Navy was to carry two AIM-54 Phoenix long-range air-to-air missiles in the bay.
-The cannon had a large 2,084-round ammunition tank, and its muzzle was covered by a fairing; however, it was rarely fitted on F-111s.
+The cannon had a large, 2,084-round ammunition tank, and its muzzle was covered by a fairing; however, it was rarely fitted on F-111s.

 The F-111C and F-111F were equipped to carry the AN/AVQ-26 Pave Tack targeting system on a rotating carriage that kept the pod protected within the weapons bay when not in use.
-Pave Tack featured a forward-looking infrared (FLIR) sensor, optical camera, and laser rangefinder/designator.
+Pave Tack featured a forward-looking infrared sensor, optical camera, and laser rangefinder/designator.
 The Pave Tack pod allowed the F-111 to designate targets and drop laser-guided bombs on them.
 Australian RF-111Cs carried a pallet of sensors and cameras for aerial reconnaissance use.

-The FB-111 could carry two AGM-69 SRAM air-to-surface nuclear missiles in its weapons bay.
+The FB-111 could carry two AGM-69 SRAM air-to-surface, nuclear missiles in its weapons bay.
 General Dynamics tested an arrangement with two AIM-9 Sidewinder air-to-air missiles carried on rails in a trapeze arrangement from the bay, but this was not adopted.
 Early F-111 models had radars equipped to guide the AIM-7 Sparrow medium-range, air-to-air missile, but it was never fitted.